-DO NOT use the Quick-Fill[®] System, URC Assembly, or ExtendAire[TM] System accessories if there is any possibility that the environment contains a CBRN warfare agent.
+DO NOT use the Quick-Fill® System, URC Assembly, or ExtendAireTM System accessories if there is any possibility that the environment contains a CBRN warfare agent.
 These air mask accessories are not approved for use in atmospheres containing CBRN warfare agents.
-Failure to follow this warning can result in serious personal injury or death.
+Misuse can result in serious injury or death.
 The Quick-Fill System must be used only by qualified, trained personnel who have carefully read and understood these instructions, cautions, and warnings.
 NIOSH approvals of SCBA from MSA are maintained while transfilling air ONLY if appropriate quick-fill hose assemblies from MSA are used.
 Quick-fill hose assemblies and fittings are rated for a maximum working pressure of 4500 psi.